 Zelda: Chirpy?
 Canary's dead, let's get out of here.
 Oh push Aardvark, push!

-- In the Chernobyl miniseries, the morning after the accident at the Chernobyl nuclear plant, a group of school children are walking to school when a bird suddenly drops to the ground and goes into death throes.
+- Chernobyl.
+At the end of Episode One, the morning after the accident at the Chernobyl nuclear plant, a group of school children are walking to school when a bird suddenly drops to the ground and goes into death throes.

 - The Colbert Report: In Beginning's First Dawn: A Tek Jansen Adventure: Chapter 3, the villain of the week takes over a planet and forces its inhabitants to mine a valuable mineral for him.